On the descriptive complexity of Salem sets: Introduction

 The notion of Salem set arises naturally in the context of geometric measure theory and the theory of fractal dimension.
 A set $A\subset \mathbb{R}^d$ is called \textdef{Salem} iff $\hdim(A)=\fourierdim(A)$, where $\hdim$ and $\fourierdim$ denote the Hausdorff and the Fourier dimension respectively.

 Hausdorff dimension is a fundamental notion in geometric measure theory and can be found in almost every textbook in the field.
-It describes the ``size'' of a set by means of the diameter of open sets covering it.
-When working with Borel subsets of $\mathbb{R}^d$, Frostman's lemma characterizes the Hausdorff dimension of a set by means of the existence of finite Radon measures supported on the set with certain regularity properties (see Section~\ref{sec:backgroud} for details).
+It describes the ``size'' of a set using the diameter of open sets covering it.
+When working with Borel subsets of $\mathbb{R}^d$, the Hausdorff dimension of a set can be characterized by the existence of finite Radon measures supported on the set with certain regularity properties (see Section~\ref{sec:backgroud} for details).

 This characterization establishes a close connection with the Fourier transform of a measure.
 Indeed, it can be shown that the decay of the Fourier transform of a (probability) measure supported on the set provides a lower bound for the Hausdorff dimension.
 This leads to the notion of Fourier dimension and hence to the one of Salem set.
-It is known that, for Borel subsets of $\mathbb{R}^d$ , the Fourier dimension never exceeds the Hausdorff dimension.
+It is known that, for Borel subsets of $\mathbb{R}^d$, the Fourier dimension never exceeds the Hausdorff dimension.

 The first non-trivial examples of Salem sets were based on random constructions (\cite{Salem1950,Kahane1993}).
 Later Kahane \cite{Kahane1970} modified the original construction by Salem to produce an explicit Salem set of dimension $\alpha$, for every $\alpha\in [0,1]$.
 An important example of an explicit Salem set comes from the theory of Diophantine approximation of real numbers: Jarn\'ik \cite{Jarnik1928} and Besicovitch \cite{Besicovitch1934} proved that, for $\alpha \ge 0$, the set $E(\alpha)$ of $\alpha$-well approximable numbers is a fractal with Hausdorff dimension $2/(2+\alpha)$.
 Kaufmann \cite{Kaufmann81} improved the result by showing that there is a probability measure supported on a subset of $E(\alpha)$ witnessing the fact that $\fourierdim(E(\alpha))\ge 2/(2+\alpha)$, which implies that $E(\alpha)$ is Salem (the reader is referred to \cite{Bluhm98} or \cite{Wolff03} for detailed proofs of Kaufmann's theorem).